Affiliation and designations

 Detailed information on the requirements for registration on this level is provided in the Rules of Affiliation document.

 Applicants for this level, must complete the General ACRP (CGMP or CMTP) Application Form.
-Applicants who do not hold a relevant SAQA recognised qualification as referred to in the Rules of Affiliation document, also need to complete the Advanced RPL Application form.

 Level 3 - Religious Professional